jamesob/biketrip/_posts/2011-6-15-Day-29-Wichita-The-Vagabond-and-Mark.md

 a donut shop while I finished packing.
 We agreed to rendezvous at a McDonald's and, minutes later, we sat down in a booth and set up our exhibit for the onlooking locals.
 Some elderly trucker-type[^1] made a comment, loudly, that I was shaving in the bathroom.
-He then commented, "NOW THE FELLER'S PUTTIN' SUNSCREEN ON HIS FACE."
+He then observed, "NOW THE FELLER'S PUTTIN' SUNSCREEN ON HIS FACE."
 Good work, Encyclopedia Brown.
 I waved at him for fun.

 We finished up with the facilities, wolfed down our breakfast in olympic